karpathy/nano-llama31/README.md

     --tokenizer_path llama-models/models/llama3_1/Meta-Llama-3.1-8B/tokenizer.model
 ```

-It feels a bit sketchy to use this code because the code is marked by Meta as "deprecated" and I don't have full confidence that even this step is actually correct.
+It feels a bit sketchy to use this code because the code is marked by Meta as "deprecated".
+So I don't currently have full confidence that this (deprecated) Llama 3.0 code is correct to use with the Llama 3.1 model.

-But this does print some completions that look good:
+But using the 3.0 code with the 3.1 model does print completions that look good:

 ```
-Clearly, the meaning of life is to be found in the actions and events of everyday life.
-And that is why it is so important to live a meaningful life, and why it is so important to create a meaningful life.
-It is not enough to be a good person and to do good things.
-We must also create meaning in our lives by engaging in
+Clearly, the meaning of life is to be found in the joy of living, in the joy of love, in the joy of work.
+The meaning of life is to be found in the joy of overcoming the self.
+The meaning of life is to be found in the joy of listening to music, in the joy of painting, in the joy of writing

 ==================================

-Simply put, the theory of relativity states that the laws of physics are the same everywhere in the universe.
-This means that the laws of physics, such as the speed of light, are the same no matter where you are in the universe.
-In other words, if you were to measure the speed of light in one part of the universe, you would get the same
+Simply put, the theory of relativity states that the laws of physics are the same for all non-accelerating observers, and the speed of light in a vacuum is the same for all observers, regardless of the source of the light.
+In addition, the theory of relativity states that the speed of light within a vacuum is the same for all observers, regardless

 ==================================

-The repo llm.c on GitHub is a collection of implementations of language models, including GPT-2, GPT-3, and BERT.
-It is used by researchers and developers to experiment with different language models and their applications.
+The repo llm.c on GitHub is a collection of code for the LL.M. in Law, Technology, and Entrepreneurship at NYU Law.
+It includes a variety of projects and assignments that students can work on to enhance their skills and knowledge in the field of law, technology, and entrepreneurship.

-## Installation

-To use the repo llm.c, you need to have a C++ compiler installed on your system.
+The repo contains a variety of projects and assignments that students can

 ==================================